Skip to main content

 The craving wave

-The most important thing to understand about cravings is that they are timed.
-A craving rises, peaks, and falls, almost always within five minutes.
-You do not need to extinguish it; you only need to outlast it.
+The single most useful thing to know about cravings is that they are timed.
+Cravings rise, peak, and fall, usually within a few minutes, and they become farther apart with time.
+You do not need to extinguish one.
+You only need to outlast it.

-Running a short delay tactic consistently (cold water, a walk to a different room, a quick breathing exercise) builds a craving response that works without willpower because it removes the immediacy.
-The ten-minute craving protocol is built specifically for this window.
+A short delay tactic run consistently (cold water, a walk to a different room, a slow exhale) builds a craving response that works without willpower because it removes the immediacy.
+The ten-minute craving protocol is built specifically for that window.

-Most people who relapse in week one do so during the physical peak at days two and three.
-This is not a sign that the approach isn't working.
-It is the sign that the body is recalibrating.
-The intensity at this point has a ceiling, and it is temporary.
+Most people who relapse in week one do so during the physical peak around days two and three.
+That intensity is not a sign that the approach is failing.
+It is the part of withdrawal that has a known schedule, and it eases through the rest of the week.

 Managing Triggers After the Acute Phase